Everything You Need to Know About Commencement 2023

 Parking

-Parking will be available only 45 minutes before the ceremony time.
+Parking will be available only one hour before each ceremony.
 Eligible parking lots will be marked on the day of the ceremony.
-University Police and parking attendants will be present to direct traffic and get you to where you need to be.
-Before you go, have the campus map on hand for reference.
+University Police and parking attendants will be present to direct traffic and direct you to where you need to be.
+Before you go, make sure to have the campus map on hand for reference.
 For those who require accessible parking or drop-off, visit the Accessibility Planning webpage for information.

 Tickets

-Make sure that your guests have their tickets before you leave for your ceremony.
+Make sure that your guests have their tickets (printed or on their phone) before you leave for your ceremony.
 Only students can claim tickets and distribute them to guests.
 The number of tickets you receive is based on the number of students attending the ceremony.
 For more information on tickets, go to the Commencement Ticket webpage.
 If you have people that would like to watch the ceremony but do not have a ticket, all ceremonies will be livestreamed on the Binghamton University YouTube channel.

 Day of ceremony checklist